freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-to-solve-problems-and-understand-errors/learn-to-solve-problems-and-understand-errors-question-a.md

 # --description--

-Before we start digging into some pretty nifty JavaScript, we need to begin talking about problem solving: the most important skill a developer needs.
+Before you start digging into some pretty nifty JavaScript, you need to begin talking about problem solving: the most important skill a developer needs.

 Problem solving is the core thing software developers do.
 The programming languages and tools they use are secondary to this fundamental skill.